Why do species typically remain distinct when hybridization is so common across the tree of life?

-Revealing the dynamics of a classic avian tension zone
+Revealing the dynamics of a classic avian tension zone in the Mexican highlands

 - open access link to the manuscript: Hybrid zone or hybrid lineage: a genomic reevaluation of Sibley’s classic species conundrum in Pipilo towhees.
 One avian tension zone that I have studied in depth is between two towhee species (genus Pipilo) that come into contact across the transvolcanic belt in central Mexico.